odoo/documentation/accounting/payables/supplier_bills/bills_or_receipts.rst

 Configuration
 =============

-To handle purchase receipts in Odoo one module and one app has to be installed.
+To handle purchase receipts in Twenty20 one module and one app has to be installed.
 Go into the app module and install the accounting app.

 .. image:: ./media/bill01.png